iits-consulting/otc-auth/README.md

     --client-secret ClientSecretForTheClientInIdp \
     --service-account
 ```

+### OIDC Scopes

+The OIDC scopes can be configured if required.
+To do so simply provide one of the following two when logging in with `idp-oidc`:

+- provide the flag `--oidc-scopes pleasePut,HereAll,YourScopes,WhichYouNeed`
+- provide the environment variable `export OIDC_SCOPES="pleasePut,HereAll,YourScopes,WhichYouNeed"`

+The default value is `openid,profile,roles,name,groups,email`

 ### Remove Login
 Clouds are differentiated by their identifier `--os-domain-name`.
 To delete a cloud, use the `remove` command.